realm/realm-dart/common/README.md

 Realm is a mobile database that runs directly inside phones, tablets or wearables.
 This repository holds the source code for the Realm SDK for Flutter™ and Dart™.

+**This project is in the Alpha stage.
+All API's might change without warning and no guarantees are given about stability.
+Do not use it in production.**

 ## Getting Started

 To use the Realm SDK for Flutter add the [realm](https://pub.dev/packages/realm) package to your `pubspec.yaml` dependencies.